LaFosseAcademy/barts_training/session_notes/module_3_session_notes.md

 Last session we cleaned this file by:
 - Removing white space
-- Standardise Casing
+- Standardising Casing
 - We standardised the values of the trust as well to have an **"Original Cohort"** column to seperate the different *Barts-continued* and *Barts extended* values we saw in the Trust column.
 - Finally we filled in some values from other spreadsheets as well, we used the **student allocations** spreadsheet to find some information about **Quinn Martin** on Row 32.

-If we do this through CoPilot, it's my recommendation to do this one query at a time.
+If we do this through Copilot, it's my recommendation to do this one query at a time.

-CoPilot will get things wrong and one big query to clean this file may cause errors.
+Copilot will get things wrong and one big query to clean this file may cause errors.
 If we work incrementally then we can make changes as we go.

 #### Prompt 1 - Trim Whitespace